acsone/alfodoo/doc/index.rst

 Overview: Manage the documents in Odoo
 **************************************

-Visually the main part of the functionality is accessed through a "Document tab" configurable on each Odoo model providing a "real-time" view on the Alfresco content.
+Visually, the main part of the functionality is accessed through a "Documents tab" configurable on each Odoo model providing a "real-time" view on the Alfresco content.

-From the user point of view, the Document tab gives a direct access to the items (documents lists, sub-folders, …) linked to the Odoo object and contained in the linked Alfresco folder.
+From the user's point of view, the Documents tab gives a direct access to the items (documents lists, sub-folders, …) linked to the Odoo object and contained in the linked Alfresco folder.

-The first action is to let the user creates manually  (means "only when needed") the linked folder in Alfresco
+The first action is to let the user create manually  (means "only when needed") the linked folder in Alfresco

 .. image:: ./_static/img/cmis_crm_claim_empty.png

-Then the Document tab shows a global menu providing the following functionality:
+Then the Documents tab shows a global menu providing the following functionality:

 .. raw:: html